 These requirements, as with any QIBA Profile requirements, are focused on achieving the Profile Claim.
-Evaluating the medical or professional qualifications of participating actors is beyond the scope of this profile.
+Evaluating the medical or professional qualifications of participating Actors is beyond the scope of this profile.

-Parameter Actor Specification Operator Training Technologist/Radiologist Shall be trained and approved for SWS acquisition Operator Qualification Shall meet performance requirements on phantoms & subjects: phantom testing- wCV $\leq$ .05 and/or case review IQR/median $\leq$ 0.30 for measurements of stiffness in KPa (0.15 for measurements in m/s).
+Parameter Actor Requirement Technologist/Sonographer Radiologist Shall be trained and approved for SWS acquisition, meeting performance requirements on subjects based on site-specific protocol.
+Patient case review with IQR/median ≤ 0.30 if in kPa, or < 0.15 if in m/s.